liquidctl/liquidctl/docs/windows/running-your-first-command-line-program.md

     liquidctl set pump speed 42

+This last command didn't show any output.
+This is normal: command-line programs tend to follow a convention that simplifies chaining programs and automating things with scripts: (unless explicitly requested otherwise), only output useful information or error messages.
-It can get slightly less English-looking in some cases, but still nothing too complex.

-For example, to set the fans to follow the profile defined by the points (25°C -> 10%), (30°C -> 50%), (40°C -> 100%):
+Some liquidctl commands can get slightly less English-looking than what was showed above, but they should still be readable.
+For example, to set the fans to follow the profile defined by the points (25°C -> 10%), (30°C -> 50%), (40°C -> 100%) execute:

+    liquidctl set fan speed 25 10 30 50 40 100

+While in isolation these numbers are not very self explanatory, they are simply the pairs of temperature and corresponding duty values:

     liquidctl set fan speed 25 10 30 50 40 100
                             ^^^^^ ^^^^^ ^^^^^^